maniospas/fairbench-tiny/README.md

 The first data line must contain column headers (group names, *label*, and *predict*).
 Columns may be separated by **comma `,`**, **tab `\t`**, or **semicolon `;`** — the first of those delimiters that is encountered is used from thereon.
 **Whitespace** or quotations `"` are ignored everywhere.

 All rows must have the same number of columns as the header, and must contain categorical or numerical data values at every column.
-For predictions and labels, if no column scpecifications are provided, values are considered binary identified by whether column entries start with *y*, *Y*, or *1*.
+For predictions and labels, if no column specifications are provided, values are considered binary identified by whether column entries start with *y*, *Y*, or *1*.

 ```csv
 gender,region,label,predict